-The second type is non economic damages, which include pain and suffering, emotional trauma and anguish, social standing, and mental hardships.
+The second type is non-economic damages, which include pain and suffering, emotional trauma and anguish, social standing, and mental hardships.

-Washington D.C. is one of the five jurisdictions in the country that still use the Contributory Negligence law.
+Washington, DC is one of the five jurisdictions in the country that still use the contributory negligence law.
 This law states that if the plaintiff (the person who filed the claim against the reckless driver) is responsible in any way for the accident, then a claim for compensation cannot be filed.
 This law applies in Virginia and Maryland, as well.
 Regan Zambri Long car accident lawyers offer free consultations to prospective clients.
 Call (202)960-4746 today and learn how a teen accident lawyer at Regan Zambri Long can help.

 Unfortunately, teenagers aren’t the only drivers who are involved in accidents around Washington D.C.
-Some of the other common causes of accidents, for any D.C. age group, are:
+Some of the other common causes of accidents, for any DC age group, are:

 The personal injury lawyers at Regan Zambri Long can assist in these several types of car accidents.
-If you have been involved in a car accident due to any of the reasons listed above, contact a Regan Zambri Long personal injury lawyer today for a free case evaluationDC.
+If you have been involved in a car accident due to any of the reasons listed above, contact a Regan Zambri Long personal injury lawyer today for a free case evaluation.